 Speaker1: From Yeager Marketing, this is the Top Three for Tech Marketers podcast, where we discuss trends, challenges, successes and plans with today’s most innovative technology marketers.
 Here is your host, Renee Yeager.

 Renee Yeager: Hello everyone, and welcome to the Top Three for Tech Marketers podcast.
 Joining me today is Amy Protexter.
 Amy helps business build powerful brands and deep connections with customers by executing contemporary demand generation marketing programs and delivering exceptional business results.
-Since 2014, Amy has been the VP of marketing at Insight as a Fortune 500 ranked global provider of hardware, software, cloud, and service solutions.
+Since 2014, Amy has been the Senior VP, North American Marketing at Insight as a Fortune 500 ranked global provider of hardware, software, cloud, and service solutions.

 She and her 5,400 Insight teammates provide clients the guidance and expertise needed to select, implement, and manage complex technology solutions to drive business outcomes.